isomerpages/iras-taxacademy/_tomorrow-tax-professional/8-ISCA Support Fund.md

 ### **Terms and Conditions**

 Eligible companies and sponsored employees must meet the eligibility criteria established by ISCA in order to be eligible for the funding support.
-Please visit the ISCA Support Fund webpage for details on eligibility criteria and other terms & conditions.
+Please visit the [ISCA Support Fund webpage](https://isca.org.sg/covid-19-series/isca-support-fund/isca-support-fund---for-smps)(:target="_blank"} for details on eligibility criteria and other terms & conditions.
 The below sets out the additional terms and conditions with respect to the International Tax and Goods and Services Tax programmes in order for participants of the programmes to be eligible for the funding support:

 •	The company is awarded the funding support under the ISCA Support Fund.